 (ii) In any other case, at the end of two weeks after the day on which the notice of resignation is received or a later date if that later date is specified in the notice.

-(b) Notice of resignation shall be in writing, addressed and delivered to the Chief Executive, Branch Secretary or Regional Director as appropriate.

-(c) For the purposes of this Rule, subscriptions payable shall be calculated on a quarterly basis.
-Nothing in this rule shall mean that any or all subscriptions, fines and levies owed by the member or associate member to the Association and payable on the date on which the resignation is to take effect and unpaid, shall not continue as a debt owed by the member to the Association.
+(b) Nothing in this rule shall mean that any or all subscriptions, fines and levies owed by the member or associate member to the Association and payable on the date on which the resignation is to take effect and unpaid, shall not continue as a debt owed by the member to the Association.

-(d) The Association may deduct an administrative charge from any moneys the Association receives on behalf of a member or associate member who has resigned his/her membership of the Association.
+(c) The Association may deduct an administrative charge from any moneys the Association receives on behalf of a member or associate member who has resigned his/her membership of the Association.

 17 - REMOVAL FROM THE ROLL OF MEMBERS